SeanLehey/SeanLehey/README.md

 ## About Me

 My name's Sean Lehey, and I'm an undergraduate student at SUNY Albany interested in network security and ethical hacking.
 This is where I post all my projects using Packet Tracer, Nmap, Wireshark, Kismet, and more.
-I started this profile in June of 2022 and hope to post at least one project per month, sharing my learning process and hopefully teaching a thing or two along the way.
+I started this profile in June of 2022 and plan to post at least one project per month, sharing my learning process and hopefully teaching a thing or two along the way.

 ### CCNA 200-301 Projects